LONELY NIGHT IN THE PARK

 Let her drag you down on the sand

-And try to make it all right, ohhh
+And try to make it alright, ohhh

 Lonely night in the park